davidaparraj/davidaparraj/README.md

 ## About me
 - 🇨🇴 I'm from Colombia
 - ⚽️ Love sports, specially tennis and soccer
-- 🎨 I like drawing
+- 🎨 I like drawing and visual media
-- 📘 Always Learning something new everyday
+- 📘 Always learning something new everyday

 <!--
 **davidaparraj/davidaparraj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.